 - Part 2 (slides) discusses the satisfiability problem.
 Here, again, the main focus is on variants of the problem that can be solved using automata, namely monadic second-order logic on words, trees and graphs of bounded treewidth.

-- Part 2 (slides), soundtrack coming Jan 20 morning) discusses the variant of the model checking problem where the formula is fixed and the model is the input.
+- Part 2 (slides) discusses the variant of the model checking problem where the formula is fixed and the model is the input.
 Apart from results that use automata (mainly Courcelle’s theorem about MSO model checking on graphs of bounded treewidth), I will also discuss some results about first-order logic on sparse graph classes.